scottBowles/xmas2022/README.md

 ### Troubleshooting

-Sometimes I find I need to manually run `npm run sync` to get SvelteKit to regenerate types, especially with new code.
-If you're getting a bunch of errors or red squigglies, try that.
+Sometimes I find I need to manually restart the dev server to get SvelteKit to regenerate types, especially with new code.
+If you're getting a bunch of errors or red squigglies, try that or `svelte-kit sync`.

 Don't wait long before asking for help.
 These instructions are untested, and in general if you're spinning your wheels on something with this stack there's a good chance I have too.